Grand Champion ham fetches $1M at Kentucky State Fair's annual auction

 Several local and state leaders attended Thursday's event, including Gov. Matt Bevin, Louisville Mayor Greg Fischer, and Agriculture Commissioner Ryan Quarles.

-In addition to people attending the breakfast to celebrate Kentucky's agriculture community, protesters were demonstrating outside the breakfast.
-They're backed by the Kentucky Fairness Campaign, which says the Kentucky Farm Bureau promotes anti-LGBTQ policies.
+In addition to people attending the breakfast to celebrate Kentucky's agriculture community, protesters from the Kentucky Fairness Campaign, which says the Kentucky Farm Bureau promotes anti-LGBTQ policies, showed up.

 Protestors have gathered outside the ham breakfast.
 They say the Kentucky Farm Bureau has discriminatory policies including anti-LGBTQ and anti-unions. @WDRBNews pic.twitter.com/q1vLer6Ffv— Lexie Ratterman (@LRatterman_WDRB) August 22, 2019